devcode1981/File-Provider-Storage/doc/howto/auto_devops.md

 gcloud components install kubectl
 ```

-NOTE: if you have installed gcloud via Homebrew Cask, you need to add
+NOTE: If you have installed gcloud via Homebrew Cask, as described
-the following lines in your `~/.bash_profile` to set the correct PATH to
+above, you need to add the following lines in your `~/.bash_profile`
-be able to run the `kubectl` binary.
+to set the correct PATH to be able to run the `kubectl` binary.

 ```
   # Add to ~/.bash_profile
   source '/usr/local/Caskroom/google-cloud-sdk/latest/google-cloud-sdk/path.bash.inc'
   source '/usr/local/Caskroom/google-cloud-sdk/latest/google-cloud-sdk/completion.bash.inc'
 ```

+Make sure to close and reopen your terminal after making these changes.

 ### Run the integration test